nickgasperi/spotify-personal-streaming-analysis/README.md

   <img src = "images/spotify-skipped-finished-songs.png">
 </p>

 * The percentage of songs I skipped peaked in 2019, skipping 54% of tracks prior to completion.
-Starting in 2020, my skip rate steadily declined, dropping to 33% in 2024.
+Beginning in 2020, my skip rate steadily declined, dropping to 33% in 2024.
-* Each year since 2020, I completed more songs than I skipped.
+* Each year since 2020, I completed more songs than I skipped, indicating personal development as a patient listener.

 <br>
 <p align = "center">